zeebo/taglog/README.md

 	logger.Enable("feature")

 	logger.Print("debug, other_tag", "Some statement") //prints
-	logger.Print("other_tag", "Won't work!") //no tags
-	logger.Print("debug, feature", "Debugging some feature") //prints once
+	logger.Print("other_tag", "Won't work!") //no tags match so no print logger.Print("debug, feature", "Debugging some feature") //prints once

 	logger.Disable("debug")